witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

 ### Maintenance

+Layout

+- Maintenance Report:

+	- Header: Top left is a back arrow to get back to the user dashboard and the page title “Report”
+	- Desktop Body: A ‘report type’ dropdown, a venue search input field (a dropdown of venue options will appear underneath it [Figure 16]), a description input field (it shows how many characters out of 200 you have inputted) and a submit button.
+There is a graphic on the right-hand side of the page to fill up the empty space.
+	- Mobile Body: The input fields are the same as for the desktop but the image on the right-hand side is no longer visible.
+	- Footer: Displays “© 2024 Group -1.
+All rights reserved.”
+- Maintenance Logs:
+	- Header: Top left is a back arrow to get back to the user dashboard and the page title “Maintenance Logs”
+	- Columns: There are three columns, “Scheduled”, “In Progress” and “Completed”.
+In each column there are blocks representing maintenance requests/logs.
+ 	- Maintenance request block:  Each maintenance request block displays the venue at which the maintenance issue takes place.
+Furthermore, the block will show when a maintenance request was created (in the Scheduled column), when it is scheduled for completion (in the “In progress” column) and when it was completed in the “completed column.
+	- Same venue requests: If multiple requests for the same venue exist, they are hidden until you click the “Show More for this venue” button.
+	- Request block popup: If you click the maintenance request block, a popup will appear.
+The popup displays the room name, the request description, the issue category, the status, who it is assigned to, a date picker to edit the timestamp and the timestamp or the ‘created at’ time if it is in the “Scheduled” column.
+	- Staff Dropdown: When a user wants to edit who the task is assigned to, a dropdown containing all the administrators appears underneath it.
+	- Mobile: The columns are stacked on top of each other.
+Under each column one request is displayed.
+A “Show More” button is displayed underneath that first request in each column so that users can expose the other blocks.
+If there are multiple requests for one venue they can be exposed with a “Show More for this venue” button as well. 	- Footer: Displays “© 2024 Group -1.
+All rights reserved.”

+Variables Related to the database

-- **Make a Report**:
+- Make a Report:

+	- Fields:
+		- Report Type: A user can choose a generic category for their report such as: Electrical, Ventilation, Pests and Rodents, Roofing and Ceiling and Other.
-  - **Fields**: Report Type, Venue, Description.
+		- Venue, Description.
+	- Generated Data:
+		- assignedTo: Which administrator this report is assigned to.
+This is set to “none” by default.
+  		- createdAt: The current date and time when the report was submitted.
+		- timestamp: timestamp value to be edited in the future.
+It will be set to the current date and time by default.
+		- status: The status of a request.
+Set to “Scheduled” by default.
-  - **Generated Data**: `createdAt` timestamp, status, `userId` which is the user email of the user who submitted the issue.
+		- userId: which is the user email of the user who submitted the issue.

-- **Log Page**:
-  - Shows the status of a maintenance request as a sort of ticket log. the box shows the timestamp/created at date, the venue at which the request is taking place amd each request is under their respective status column.
-  - Clicking on the maintenance log reveals a popup with more information like the request descriptiom where you can set the status, assigned staff, and scheduled completion time.
-  - multiple requests for the same venue will be hidden untill the 'show more of this venue' button is clicked.
-  - in mobile view there is a 'show more' button to reveal all requests.
+- Edit a Report in Maintenance logs:

+	- In the popup a user can edit certain fields of a maintenance report:
+	- assignedTo: An administrator can type in a name or select an option from the dropdown selection that will appear underneath the input field.
+	- status: An administrator can change the status of a request to either “Scheduled”, “In Progress” or “Completed”.
+	- timestamp: An administrator can change the date that a task will be scheduled to be completed, in the “In Progress” column.

 #### How It Was Implemented

-- **Maintenance Report**:
+- Maintenance Report (./src/maintenance/maintenanceReports.js):

-  - The frontend sends a POST request to the maintenance API with the input values from the HTML form.
+	- The frontend sends a POST request to the maintenance API with the input values from the maintenanceReports.html form upon form submission.
-  - You can search a valid venue name to associate your maintenace request with.
+	- You can search a valid venue name to associate your maintenance request.
 This does a get request via the venue API based on the name of the venue.
-  - The form input clears upon submission.
+	- The form input clears upon submission by editing the html fields content.

-- **Maintenance Logs**:
+- Maintenance Logs (./src/maintenance/maintenanceLogs.js):
 	- A GET request fetches all maintenance requests.
-  - Data is displayed in columns ("Scheduled", "In Progress") depending on status.
+	- The fetched data is displayed in columns ("Scheduled", "In Progress") depending on status.
-  - Desktop and mobile display functions handle dynamic display and creation of request blocks.
-  - The "Open Popup" function shows detailed information and allows editing of time, assignment, and status.
+	- The "Open Popup" function shows detailed information about each request.
+This data is from the GET fetch request.
+	- The list of other administrators (staff who are not lecturers) is retrieved via a fetch request where we specify via parameters that we are retrieving users who are staff and not lecturers or tutors.
-  - **Save Changes**: Updates the database via a POST request and reloads the page.
+	- Save Changes: If you have updated the editable fields, the data gets sent via a POST request to the maintenanceRequests database and the maintenance logs page gets reloaded.
-  - **Close Popup**: Hides the popup and returns to the maintenance logs screen.
+	- Close Popup: Hides the popup and returns to the maintenance logs screen.

 ### Notifications
 - **Maintenance Notifications**: